Zeindelf/z-indexify/CONTRIBUTING.md

 Please have a look at the [open issues](https://github.com/zeindelf/vtex-api/issues) and respond to questions, bug reports and feature requests.
 Thanks!

 We're also looking to improve the code coverage on this project.
-To easily know what methods need tests run `yarn test:coverage` to generate a code coverage report.
+To easily know what methods need tests run `npm run test:coverage` to generate a code coverage report.
 You can see the report in your terminal or open `coverage/lcov-report/index.html` to see the HTML report.